 If your network general dentist determines that you need specialized dental care, he or she will begin the specialty referral process.
 Follow your network general dentist's instructions regarding access to specialty care.
 Care from a network specialist is covered when Cigna Dental authorizes payment.
 Treatment by a network specialist must begin within 90 days from the date of Cigna Dental's authorization.
 If you are unable to obtain treatment within the 90-day period, call Member Services to request an extension.
 Your coverage must be in effect when each procedure begins.
 A referral is not necessary when visiting an orthodontist or pediatric dentist who participates in the Cigna Dental HMO network.
-Note: Services performed by a pediatric dentist are covered until the child reaches age 7.
-Services performed by a pediatric dentist after the child reaches age 7 are not covered.
+Note: Services performed by a pediatric dentist after the child reaches age 7 are not covered.

 You should verify with the network specialist that your treatment plan has been authorized for payment by Cigna Dental before treatment begins.
-If you receive specialty care, and payment is not authorized by Cigna Dental, you may be responsible for the network specialist's usual charges.
+If you receive specialty care and payment is not authorized by Cigna Dental, you may be responsible for the network specialist's usual charges.